 Why does this process take so long?
 From long approval processes involving managers to banks with slow processing times, the process has become outdated and inefficient.
 If your employees don’t have direct deposit set up, there may be even more delays!
-The entire payroll process is in need of modernization and companies all around the United States are taking on the challenge.
+Payroll processes are in need of modernization and companies all around the country are taking on the challenge.

 What do you imagine when you think about the earliest form of payroll?
 Surprisingly, researchers suggest that the earliest form of payroll came from Mesopotamia around 3300 BC.
 They used a form of writing called “cuneiform” on pieces of clay to transcribe daily beer rations for workers.

 The original source of payroll as we know it today (involving money/cash flow), goes all the way back to the 14th Century.
 Evidence also suggests that the 5th century Greeks developed the first known payroll system that has a similar record to what we use today.
 Moving into the beginning of the 20th Century, the concept of payroll was popular, but most business owners outsourced it due to a lack of automated processes.

 In 1982, the American Payroll Association was founded and the revolutionary automated processes began.
 The American Payroll Association is the national leader for payroll professionals and they lead over 36,000 payroll professionals through training courses every year.